-1. The companies of the Group contribute with their business activities and their sustainable development strategy to the progress of the communities in which they have a presence, both from the economic viewpoint and from the perspective of business ethics, universal access to energy supply, the promotion of equality and social justice, the protection of vulnerable groups, the encouragement of innovation and the protection of the environment, the generation of quality employment based on diversity, inclusion and a sense of belonging, as well as leadership in the fight against climate change, and work to establish firm and permanent connections therewith.

-- 2. The companies of the Iberdrola Group, either directly or through intermediaries, shall refrain from making contributions that are not in accord with the sustainable development strategy established thereby. - 3.
-All social-welfare, cultural or any other kind of contributions made by the companies of the Group, regardless of the legal form thereof, whether a collaboration agreement or sponsorship, donation or any other legal form or transaction, and regardless of the area to which they are directed (promotion of education, culture, sports, protection of the environment and vulnerable groups, etc.), must meet the following requirements: have a legitimate purpose, not be anonymous, be formalised in writing, and, if contributions of money, be made by any payment method that allows for identification of the recipient of the funds and provides evidence of the contribution.
+- 1. The companies of the Group contribute with their business activities and their sustainable development strategy to the progress of the communities in which they have a presence, both from the economic viewpoint and from the perspective of business ethics, to universal access to energy supply, to the promotion of equality and social justice, to the protection of vulnerable groups, to the encouragement of innovation and to the protection of the environment, to the generation of quality employment based on diversity, inclusion and a sense of belonging, as well as to leadership in the fight against climate change, and work to establish firm and permanent connections therewith. - 2.
+The companies of the Iberdrola Group, either directly or through intermediaries, shall refrain from making contributions that are not in accord with the sustainable development strategy established at the Group level. - 3.
+All social-welfare, cultural or any other kind of contributions made by the companies of the Group, regardless of the legal form thereof, whether a collaboration agreement or sponsorship, donation or any other legal form or transaction, and regardless of the area to which they are directed (such as the promotion of education, culture and sports, and the protection of the environment and vulnerable groups), must meet the following requirements: have a legitimate purpose, not be anonymous, be formalised in writing, and, if contributions of money, be made by any payment method that allows for identification of the recipient of the funds and provides evidence of the contribution.
 Cash contributions are prohibited. - 4.
-Prior to making a contribution from among those referred to in the preceding section, the proposing corporate or business area must have carried out due diligence allowing for verification of the lawfulness thereof, following the form approved by the Compliance Unit or competent compliance division.
-The Compliance Unit or competent compliance division may establish different forms based on the amount of the contribution or the nature thereof.
-The due diligence requirements provided for in this article shall not apply to contributions to foundations or associations linked to the Group's companies in order to carry out the activities with which they are tasked by their respective boards of trustees or directors. - 5.
-The proposing unit must report the results of such due diligence to the Compliance Unit or the competent compliance division. - 6.
-In any event, the Iberdrola Group company making the contribution must document in the formalisation thereof that it is subject to the beneficiary continuing to meet the requirements and conditions upon which it was approved and to following the purposes for which it was provided.
-Along these lines, within the framework of the provisions of applicable legal provisions, and without prejudice to any other legal actions to which it may be entitled, the contributing company shall reserve the right to revoke the contribution if, after the provision thereof, it is verified that the information from the due diligence investigations was false or inaccurate, or the beneficiary has ceased to meet the conditions upon which the contribution was provided, or the beneficiary has used it otherwise than as agreed. - 7.
-The provisions of this article shall not apply to presents or gifts under the circumstances set forth in Article D.10.1. - 8.
+Prior to making a contribution from among those referred to in the preceding section, the proposing corporate or business area must comply with the provisions of internal rules approved for such purpose. - In any event, the Iberdrola Group company making the contribution must document in the formalisation thereof that it is subject to the beneficiary continuing to meet the requirements and conditions upon which it was approved and to following the purposes for which it was provided. - 5.
+The provisions of this article shall not apply to presents and gifts under the circumstances set forth in Article D.10.1. - 6.
 The companies of the Group, either directly or through intermediaries, are strictly prohibited from directly or indirectly making contributions (regardless of the legal form thereof, such as donations, loans or advances) to Spanish political parties, including federations, coalitions and groups of electors.